michael-rapp/ChromeLikeTabSwitcher/README.md

 </menu>
 ```

 In order to register a menu's `TabSwitcherButton` as a listener of a `TabSwitcher`, the static `setupWithMenu`-method can be used.
-It automatically registeres all items of a `Menu`, that use a `TabSwitcherButton`, as listeners of a specific `TabSwitcher`.
+It automatically registers all items of a `Menu`, that use a `TabSwitcherButton`, as listeners of a specific `TabSwitcher`.
 The `OnClickListener`, which can optionally be specified, is invoked when one of these buttons is clicked.
 The following code shows, how the method can be used together with the toolbar menu of a `TabSwitcher`.
 However, it also works with arbitrary menus.

 ```java
 tabSwitcher.addOnGlobalLayoutListener(new OnGlobalLayoutListener() {